 Durable Goods Orders Report, News and How It Predicts the Future

-Orders for durable goods rose 4.5 percent in August.
-The increase was driven by a 69.1 percent rise in orders for commercial aircraft.
+Orders for durable goods rose 1.3 percent in September.
+The increase was driven by a 17.5 percent drop in orders for commercial aircraft.
+This was offset by a 119.1 increase in orders for defense aircraft.

 Capital Goods Orders